 Here, I will focus on some of the unique Aikido Martial Arts techniques, and how they may be of use to you.
 Bare in mind that complicated techniques that work well in training, are less likely to work in a street fight situation.

 In reality it is the most simple moves that will work for you.

-Aikido was promoted throughout Japan by Morihei Ueshiba O-Sensei (1883-1969), a student of multiple martial arts.
-He derived the major techniques of aikido from Daito-ryu Aiki Jujutsu, which he learned from Sokaku Takeda in Hokkaido, between 1915-1919.
+Aikido was promoted throughout Japan by Morihei Ueshiba O (1883-1969), a student of multiple martial arts.
+He derived the major techniques from Daito-ryu Aiki Jujutsu, which he learned from Sokaku Takeda in Hokkaido 1915-1919.

 Ueshiba and his gifted disciples are responsible for the current position of aikido as a popular Japanese martial art, and a way to become one with the universe or harmonize with the movement and rhythm of nature.